bremxx/My-info/README.md

     * express,
     * postgreSQL.

 - I’m looking to start my career.

-- How to reach me: petr.kirienko@gmail.com
+- How to reach me:
+     * telegram: @bremxx
+     * email: petr.kirienko@gmail.com

 <!---
 bremxx/bremxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.